 The solution for overloaded currents is pretty simple – just unplug things you’re not using!
 If this doesn’t solve the issue, call an electrician – you may have loose connections somewhere in the house, though this is pretty rare.

-If you’ve looked at the two other possibilities and checked for problems but you don’t think you have an overloaded or short circuit, you should check to see if a ground fault is causing your troubles.
+If you’ve looked at the two other possibilities and checked for problems, but you don’t think you have an overloaded or a short circuit, you should check to see if a ground fault is causing your troubles.
 A ground fault exists when the hot (black) wire touches the ground (bare) wire or the walls of a metal outlet box.
-If you have a ground fault, it’s best to have an Vancouver electrician take care of the problem.
+If you have a ground fault, it’s best to have a Vancouver electrician take care of the problem.